Masha-L/MealHC/README.md

 ### User disclaimer

-This app is not to be used by anyone under the age of 18.
+This app is not meant to be used by anyone under the age of 18.